1. Home

 2. Influenza (Flu)

 Flu is a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and sometimes the lungs.
 Flu can cause mild to severe illness that is easily spread from person to person.
 The best way to protect yourself and your family against flu is by getting vaccinated.
-Getting vaccinated against the flu prevents millions of illnesses, reduces the need for doctor visits and hospitalizations, and saves lives every year.
+Vaccination against the flu prevents millions of illnesses, reduces the need for doctor visits and hospitalizations, and saves lives every year.

 Symptoms Banner